In This Article

-There’s not really anything you have to do to prepare for Aquagold, but my esthetician recommended that I avoid chemical peels for two weeks prior and also after the treatment, as well as waxing.
-You’re also supposed to avoid prescription retinol products for three days before the treatment.
-Afterwards, you’re supposed to avoid makeup putting makeup on your skin or washing it for 12 hours.
+There’s not really anything you have to do to prepare for Aquagold, but my esthetician recommended that I avoid both waxing and chemical peels for two weeks prior to and also after the treatment.
+You should also avoid prescription retinol products for three days before the treatment.
+Afterward, you’re supposed to avoid putting makeup on your skin or washing it for 12 hours.

 What to Expect During an Aquagold Facial

-I have to admit that I didn’t notice an extreme difference right off the bat, but it did look slightly brighter.
+I have to admit that I didn’t notice an extreme difference right off the bat, but my skin did look slightly brighter.
 I went home that night, taking care not to touch my face or get it wet until the 12 hours had passed.

-The next morning, my skin felt as smooth as a Fuji apple and I skipped my usual foundation, instead just dabbing a bit of concealer around my nose and under my eyes.
-I still didn’t notice a result that was truly mind-blowing, however, but was told it may take a few days for the full effect of the treatment to kick in.
+The next morning, my skin felt as smooth as a Fuji apple, and I skipped my usual foundation, instead just dabbing a bit of concealer around my nose and under my eyes.
+I still didn’t notice any results that were truly mind-blowing, however, but I was told it may take a few days for the full effect of the treatment to kick in.

-Fast forward to a week later, and I was sitting down at ramen with Tanya, basking in the pleasure that only occurs when your skin is compared to that of a dumpling.
+Fast-forward to a week later, and I was sitting down at ramen with Tanya, basking in the pleasure that only occurs when your skin is compared to a dumpling.

 Potential Side Effects

-The price tag is steep—$775 for the treatment, which honestly makes my wallet quiver in shock—but if you have the money to spend, you’re much better off using it on a no-frills treatment like this that makes a noticeable difference in skin texture instead of a fancy-schmancy facial that only feels nice in the moment.
-Plus, it'll give you skin like a dumpling, and honestly, what's the price tag on that?
+The price tag for my Aquagold facial was steep—$775 for the treatment, which honestly makes my wallet quiver in shock—but if you have the money to spend, you’re much better off using it on a no-frills treatment like this that makes a noticeable difference in skin texture instead of a fancy-schmancy facial that only feels nice in the moment.
+Plus, it’ll give you skin like a dumpling, and honestly, what’s the price tag on that?